 This recipe is very simple to make, but all the cutting and grating take a while so I usually make a double batch and freeze the extras.
 These meatloaf muffins freeze really well and defrost quickly as needed for lunch or dinner in a hurry.

-In a large mixing bowl, dump in two pounds of ground beef, a package of frozen spinach, one minced onion, 3/4 cup grated zucchini, two grated carrots, four eggs, and 1/3 cup coconut flour.
+In a large mixing bowl, dump in two pounds of ground beef, a package of thawed and drained spinach, one minced onion, 3/4 cup grated zucchini, two grated carrots, four eggs, and 1/3 cup coconut flour.
 Next add your seasonings: 2 teaspoons sea salt, 2 teaspoons pepper, 2 teaspoons onion powder, 1 teaspoon garlic powder, 1 teaspoon thyme, 1 teaspoon garam masala, and 1 teaspoon ground ginger.
 Mix it up well with your hands (clean, please!) and fill up your muffin tins or mini loaf pans.
 You can also do these as hamburger patties and freeze them to be cooked later on, providing you’re using fresh, never frozen ground beef of course.
 Bake in the oven for about 30 minutes at 375 degrees until done.

 - 2 pounds ground beef